YingMa0107/IRIS/README.md

 How to cite `IRIS`
 -------------------
 Ying Ma and Xiang Zhou.
-Integrative and Reference-Informed Spatial Domain Detection for Spatial Transcriptomics, in Press in Nature Methods 2024
+Integrative and Reference-Informed Spatial Domain Detection for Spatial Transcriptomics, Nature Methods 2024， [link](https://www.nature.com/articles/s41592-024-02284-9)

 How to use `IRIS`
 -------------------